EVISE is Elsevier's new web-based system to support the editorial process for journals which replaces the Elsevier Editorial System (EES).

 - Fast author proof generation is supported.

-Migration from EES to EVISE® will take place journal by journal.
-Editors will be informed at the start of the deployment process and will be contacted by the migration team.
+Migration from EES to EVISE will take place journal by journal.
+Editors will be informed at the start of the deployment process and will be contacted by the migration team and offered full training on how to manage their Journal using EVISE.
 For more information at this stage, please visit our Editor FAQs.